Boxpickle/c_tictactoe/README.md

 # tic_comp.c = c code for single player tic tac toe (against the computer)
 # the computer is just a random number generator

+#from a unix command line, compile with ./make